Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Mitral valve prolapse of the 1st degree with regurgitation of the 1st degree is a pathological process in which the development of the connective tissue of the heart muscle is disrupted.

 The mitral valve itself has two soft flaps that are regulated by the papillary muscles.
-The valves regulate the flow of blood so that it only moves in one direction.
+The valves regulate the flow of blood so that it moves in only one direction.

 The human heart has two upper (atria) and two lower (ventricles) sections.
 The valve, which is located on the right, has three shutters.
 The left valve (mitral) is bicuspid.

-E If the connective tissue loses elasticity and becomes more pliable, the valves protrude towards the atria under the pressure of contractions of the upper chambers.
+E If the connective tissue loses its elasticity and becomes more pliable, the valves protrude towards the atria under the pressure of contractions of the upper chambers.
 As a result of this phenomenon, a certain amount of blood is thrown back.
 Thus, the ejection function is reduced.

 Types of pathology